Caroline Veyre

 Caroline Veyre (born 4 October 1988) is a French-born Canadian professional boxer.
-As an amateur she won a gold medal in the women's lightweight category at the 2015 Pan American Games and competed at the delayed Tokyo 2020 Summer Olympics.
+She held the WBC female super-featherweight title in 2026.
+As an amateur Veyre won a gold medal in the women's lightweight category at the 2015 Pan American Games and competed at the delayed Tokyo 2020 Summer Olympics.

 Early life

 Born in Paris, France, Veyre immigrated to Canada in 2003 after visiting the country a few years earlier as her mother underwent cancer treatment in Montreal.

 Amateur career

 Veyre started boxing at age 18 as a way to stay in shape and learn self-defense.
 Fighting out of Club Boxe de l'Est in Montreal, she won national titles in 2013 and 2014.

 At the 2015 Pan American Games in Toronto, Canada, Veyre won the gold medal in the lightweight category defeating Argentina's Dayana Sánchez by split decision in the final.

 In 2016, Veyre suffered a shoulder injury which prevented her from qualifying for the 2016 Summer Olympics in Brazil.
 Upon her return, she won a silver medal at the 2017 American Boxing Confederation Continental Championships in Tegucigalpa, Honduras, losing in the final to Brazil's Beatriz Ferreira.

 She reached the quarter-finals at both the 2018 AIBA Women's World Boxing Championships in New Delhi, India, and the 2018 Commonwealth Games in Glasgow, Scotland.

 Veyre switched to the featherweight category for the delayed 2020 Summer Olympics in Tokyo, Japan, reaching the quarter-finals where she lost to Italy's Irma Testa by unanimous decision.